Math 444 - 201, Term 2 2014

 - All submissions, with the exception of Homework 1 and Homework 2,

-- Links to Writelatex, Detexify and an online LaTeX manual are at
+The links to Writelatex, Detexify and the online LaTeX manual are at

 the bottom of the page under handouts too.